Residence Halls

 Each of the seven residence hall areas is a short walk from classroom buildings, the library, dining hall, and recreation facilities.
 All areas offer computer labs, collaboratories, kitchens, laundry facilities and lounges for students to study or relax.

 All residence hall rooms have air conditioning, internet connection and cable television service.
 Common areas have standard features such as study rooms, lounges, laundry facilities, computer labs, wireless connections and vending machines.
-ALL RESIDENCE HALLS ARE SMOKE FREE.
+All Residence Halls are smoke-free.
 Designated smoking areas are clearly marked and located adjacent to the Residence Halls.

 Residence hall rooms are furnished with beds, desks, chairs, chest of drawers, window blinds, MicroFridges®, and closet space.
 Residents furnish their own linens and other personal items.
 It is the responsibility of the student to maintain the living area.
 Students are accountable for all university property in their rooms.
 Room furniture should never be left in study areas or halls.
 Furniture from common areas should never be taken to individual rooms.